leocengia/SCI-repo/README.md

 > must present a valid passport at
 > the time of check-in.

+**Agent-normalized template text**

+Guests who are citizens or residents of Mexico must present their valid Unique Population Registry Code (CURP) at the time of check-in.
+Guests who are citizens or residents of other countries must present a valid passport at the time of check-in.

 **Important information**

 Add only on request.
 For properties in Mexico